davelester/davelester/README.md

 ### Hi there 👋

+I'm an open source technologist living in the Bay Area, currently fascinated by software package managers and software supply chains.
+I've previously worked at Google, Apple, and Twitter, and received a master's degree from the UC Berkeley School for Information.

+The heart of my professional work has been leading open source initiatives and growing developer communities.

+🐘 Mastodon: davelester@fosstodon.org
+🧵 Threads: itsdavelester

 <!--
 **davelester/davelester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.